-Jeffersonia Diphylla of Genus Jeffersonia
+Jeffersonia Diphylla in Genus Jeffersonia

 Discovering the Unique Genus Jeffersonia: Jeffersonia diphylla